crutledgedev/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach executes a function for each element in the array without creating a new array, where as .map returns a new array after executing a function every element in it

 2. What is the difference between a function and a method?

+a method is a function within an object,

 3. What is closure?

+Closure is what defines the limits of the lexical scope of a given code block.

 4. Describe the four rules of the 'this' keyword.

+is the function called by context of:

+1) window/global scope
+2) implicit scope
+3) explicit scope
+4) new/bind scope

 5. Why do we need super() in an extended class?

+super() informs extends where to look for the this context

 ## Project Set up